metalwarrior665/actor-rust-scraper/README.md

 ### Changelog
 #### 2020-02-09
 - Added support of async scraping.
 Can be turned on with `"run_async": true`.
 - Added buffering of results before pushing into dataset (to not overwhelm Apify API).
-Can be changed via `"push_data_size"`.
+Can be changed via `push_data_size`.

 #### 2020-04-04
 - Removed sync mode and `run_async` option.
-It is now always on.
+Everything is async now.
 - Added `max_concurrency` field.
 This fixes all memory problems with previous async implementation.

+#### 2020-04-06
+- Added `max_request_retries` field and retrying failed requests in general.

 ### WARNING!!!
 Don't DDOS a website!
 Because this scraper is so fast, you can easily take a website down.
 This matters especially if you scrape **more than few hundred URLs** and use the **async** scraping mode.